 Align the commutator end cover with the holes in the motor housing and assemble (Ref.
-Fig. 3).
+Fig. 3 on Page G-2).
 Secure the commutator end cover to the motor housing with bolts (2) and tighten to 90 in. lbs.
 (10 Nm) torque.
 Attach ring magnet to armature shaft with screw.
 Install inner snap ring in cover and insert speed sensor.
 Secure with second snap ring (Ref.
-Fig. 3).
+Fig. 3 on Page G-2).